-3. When using a single-receptacle generator and VNS Therapy single-pin lead, insert the lead connector pin fully into the generator header.
+3. When a single-receptacle generator and single-pin lead is used, insert the lead connector pin fully into the generator header.
 To allow escape of the back pressure created by insertion, leave the tip of the hex screwdriver in the slit in the setscrew plug.

-When using a dual-receptacle generator and VNS Therapy dual-pin lead, insert the lead connector pins fully into the appropriate lead receptacles in the generator header.
+When a dual-receptacle generator and dual-pin lead are used, insert the lead connector pins fully into the appropriate generator receptacles in the generator header.
 To allow escape of the back pressure created by insertion, leave the tip of the hex screwdriver in the slit in the setscrew plug of the connector being inserted.
-Insert the lead connector with the white marker band and with the embedded model number and serial number tag into the lead receptacle labeled "+" [see the Dual-Receptacle generator portion of Figure 33].
-The remaining lead connector is inserted into the remaining lead receptacle.
+Insert the lead connector with the white marker band and with the embedded model number and serial number tag into the generator receptacle labeled "+" (see the dual-receptacle generator portion of the figure below).
+The other lead connector is inserted into the other generator receptacle.

-Caution: To avoid backing the setscrew out completely when loosening, during surgery, use no more than two counterclockwise turns.
+CAUTION: Do not back the setscrew out completely.
+When you loosen during surgery, use no more than two counterclockwise turns.

-Caution: Reversal of lead polarity has been associated with an increased chance of bradycardia in animal studies.
-It is important to make sure that the lead connector pins in the VNS Therapy dual-pin lead are correctly inserted (white marker band to + connection) into the generator dual receptacles.
+CAUTION: Reversal of lead polarity has been associated with an increased chance of bradycardia in animal studies.
+It is important to make sure that the lead connector pins in the VNS Therapy dualpin lead are correctly inserted (white marker band to + connection) into the generator dual receptacles.